 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
-The fund invests into a specific market sector, so its value may be subject to periods of high volatility, falling and rising sharply over short periods of time.
-The fund manager may use derivatives, which carries additional risks and may result in large fluctuations in the value of the fund.
-There is also a risk that counter parties to derivatives may become insolvent, which may cause losses to the fund.
-This fund invests mainly in shares and it is likely to experience fluctuations in price which are larger than funds that invest only in bonds and/or cash.
+All of the fund's expenses are charged to capital, which can reduce the potential for capital growth.
 The KIID, SID and Scheme Particulars are available from Jupiter on request.
 This fund can invest more than 35% of its value in securities issued or guaranteed by an EEA state.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.